medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## Examples in a HospitalNotification Message

-On the figure below is the required content of a HospitalNotification message illustrated.
+On the <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> is the required content of a HospitalNotification message illustrated.
 There is a difference between the required elements and MustSupport elements, where the required element always shall be included in a message and MustSupport elements shall be included if they are present in the sender system and the receiver shall be abel to handle the information if it is included.
-Therefore is there a discrepancy between the elements mentioned in the table above and the figure.
+Therefore is there a discrepancy between the elements mentioned in the table above and the <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> .

-The messages illustrates an admission and discharge of a patient.
+The messages in <a href="#Fig2" rel="noopener noreferrer"> figure 2 </a> illustrates an admission and discharge of a patient.
 The patient, service provider organization, sender and receiver information is identical, since both messages are send from a hospital to a municipality.

 In 'Message 2: Discharg Inpatient to Home' there are two MedComMessagingProvenances, as all provenance instances in a stream of messages shall be included, as it constitutes a messaging history.